NethServer/ns8-docs/webtop.rst

 Apple iOS
 ---------

-Access your :index:`iOS device`, navigate to Settings and add an Exchange account following the official guide: https://support.apple.com/en-us/HT201729
+Access your :index:`iOS device`, navigate to Settings and add an Exchange account following the `official guide <https://support.apple.com/en-us/HT201729>`_.

 Fill the required fields with: